 In 1956, Fidel Castro and about 80 supporters landed from the yacht Granma in an attempt to start a rebellion against the Batista government.

-Batista stayed in power until he resigned in December 1958 under the pressure of the US Embassy and as the revolutionary forces headed by Fidel Castro were winning militarily.
-Santa Clara city fell into the rebels hands on 31 December, in a conflict known as the Battle of Santa Clara.
+In December 1958, Batista resigned under pressure from the US Embassy and as the revolutionary forces headed by Fidel Castro were winning militarily.

-In 1958, Castro's July 26th Movement emerged as the leading revolutionary group.
-The U.S. supported Castro by imposing a 1958 arms embargo against Batista's government.
+In 1958, Castro's July 26th Movement emerged as the leading revolutionary group, and the U.S. imposed an arms embargo against Batista's government.

-In January 1959, the 26th of July Movement overthrew the Fulgencio Batista government during the Cuban Revolution, establishing communist rule under Fidel Castro's leadership.
+In January 1959, the 26th of July Movement overthrew Fulgencio Batista's autocratic government during the Cuban Revolution, leading to communist rule under Fidel Castro.

-After the 1959 revolution, the Cuban government initiated a national literacy campaign, provided free education, and established rigorous sports, ballet, and music programs.
+After the 1959 revolution, the Cuban government started a national literacy campaign, offered free education, and established rigorous sports, ballet, and music programs.

 Before 1959, the Cuban peso (CUP) was set at par with the US dollar.

-Since 1959, stringent government control over the economy has contributed to persistent shortages of food and medicine in Cuba.
+Since 1959, the Cuban government has maintained stringent control over the economy, contributing to the island's persistent shortages of food and medicine.

 In February 1960, Castro signed a commercial agreement with Soviet Vice-Premier Anastas Mikoyan.

-On 6 April 1960, American diplomat Lester D. Mallory wrote an internal memo, arguing in favor of an embargo.
+On 6 April 1960, American diplomat Lester D. Mallory wrote an internal memo arguing in favor of an embargo as a means of alienating internal support for the Cuban government through economic hardship.

-In 1960, the U.S. embargo on Cuba began, initiated by President Dwight Eisenhower, prohibiting all exports to Cuba, with the exception of medicines and certain foods.
+In 1960, the U.S. embargo on Cuba was initiated by President Dwight Eisenhower, prohibiting all exports to Cuba, with the exception of medicines and certain foods, in response to nationalizations of American properties.

-On 15 April 1961, preemptive airstrikes were carried out on Cuban military airfields.
-On 17 April 1961, the Bay of Pigs Invasion began as approximately 1,400 Cuban exiles disembarked.
-By 19 April, Cuban troops and militias defeated the invasion.
+On April 15, 1961, Brigade 2506 carried out airstrikes on Cuban military airfields.
+The Bay of Pigs Invasion took place on April 17, 1961, with about 1,400 Cuban exiles disembarking at the Bay of Pigs.
+By April 19, 1961, Cuban troops and local militias defeated the invasion.

-Although Cuba's population had grown by about four million people since 1961, the rate of growth slowed during that period.
+Although Cuba's population has grown by about four million people since 1961, the rate of growth slowed during that period.

 From 1961 to 1965, Cuba supported Algeria.

-In 1961, the Cuban government imposed broad restrictions on travel to prevent the mass emigration of people.
+In 1961, the Cuban government imposed broad restrictions on travel to prevent the mass emigration of people after the 1959 revolution.

 In January 1962, Cuba was suspended from the Organization of American States (OAS).

-Since 1962, the U.S. trade embargo has contributed to persistent shortages of food and medicine in Cuba.
+Since 1962, the U.S. trade embargo has been in place, contributing to Cuba's persistent shortages of food and medicine.

-By 1963, Cuba was transitioning to a communist state system modeled after the USSR.
+By 1963, Cuba was moving towards a full-fledged communist state system modeled on the USSR.

-In 1964, Eloy Gutiérrez Menoyo set up a guerrilla training camp in the Dominican Republic.
+In 1964, Eloy Gutiérrez Menoyo set up a guerrilla training camp in the Dominican Republic for the anti-Castro group Alpha 66.

 By the middle of 1965, Cuba had begun supplying arms to the People's Movement for the Liberation of Angola (MPLA).